Jesuis33/opencollective/product/pitches/Basic Funding Dashboard.md

 ## Proposal

 This proposal is an MVP created as a low cost (and correspondingly, at least initially, moderate impact) tool **based primarily on data that is already available on the platform**.
-It doees however serve as a gravitational center that will expand as we advance on the OSC product roadmap.
+It does however serve as a gravitational center that will expand as we advance on the OSC product roadmap.
 Ultimately it is designed to become a tool where funders can formulate, execute and monitor the impact of their funding strategy.

 ### Basic Dashboard